mathworks/OpenTelemetry-MATLAB/README.md

 MATLAB&reg; interface to [OpenTelemetry&trade;](https://opentelemetry.io/), based on the [OpenTelemetry Specification](https://opentelemetry.io/docs/reference/specification/).
 OpenTelemetry is an observability framework for creating and managing telemetry data, such as traces, metrics, and logs.
 This data can then be sent to an observability back-end for monitoring, alerts, and analysis.

 ### Status
-- Currently only tracing and metrics (synchronous instruments) are supported.
-Asynchronous metrics instruments and logs will be in the future.
+- Currently only tracing and metrics are supported.
+Logs will be in the future.
 - View class in metrics is only partially supported.
 The properties **Aggregation** and **AllowedAttributes** are not yet supported.
 - This package is supported and has been tested on Windows&reg;, Linux&reg;, and macOS.